chromium/caterpillar/README.md

 ## Installation

 Extract the code into a folder.
-Install dependencies with pip and bower:
+Install dependencies with pip and npm:

-    $ pip install -r requirements.txt && bower install bower.json
+    $ pip install -r requirements.txt && npm install

 ## Disclaimer